CSE142/Home/README.md

 ## Pulling Updates

+**Note** For Pipeline Olympics for wi20, please check @339 on piazza for additional instructions on how to get this setup for _that lab only_.

 Occasionally, we find bugs in the starter repo and push updates to it.
 Every time you run `runlab` it will check for updates.
 To check explicitly, you can do

 ```